-- Consider whether the task involves handling dangerous equipment or substances that require supervision.
+- Does the task involved handling dengerous equipment or substances?

-- Ensure the lone worker understands emergency protocol – do they know what to do if they fall ill or have an accident, or there is an emergency such as a fire?
+- Do your lone workers understand emergency protocol? – do they know what to do if they fall ill, have an accident or if there is an emergency such as a fire?

 - Are your lone workers monitored and properly supervised?

 Find out how StaySafe can provide an easy and cost effective solution to lone worker monitoring.